xdv-staging/ripple-lib/docs/VAULTCLIENT.md

-ripple-vault-client
+divvy-vault-client
 ===================

-A javascript / http client to interact with Ripple Vault servers.
+A javascript / http client to interact with Divvy Vault servers.

-The purpose of this tool is to enable applications in any javascript environment to login with the ripple vault and access the decrypted data stored using credentials originally obtained at ripple.com
+The purpose of this tool is to enable applications in any javascript environment to login with the divvy vault and access the decrypted data stored using credentials originally obtained at xdv.io

 ## Vault Client Usage

-    vaultClient = new ripple.VaultClient(domain);
+    vaultClient = new divvy.VaultClient(domain);

     vaultClient.getAuthInfo(username, callback);

-    vaultClient.getRippleName(address, url, callback);
+    vaultClient.getDivvyName(address, url, callback);

     vaultClient.exists(username, callback);